isomerpages/sndgo-corp/_combating-covid-19/Digital Contact Tracing.md

 We have also open-sourced TraceTogether's source code so that other organisations and countries are able to create their contact tracing solution based on their individual needs.

-For information on the recycling of TraceTogether Tokens, visit https://token.gowhere.gov.sg/
+For information on the recycling of TraceTogether Tokens, visit <a href="https://token.gowhere.gov.sg/"> token.gowhere.gov.sg</a>.

 # Homer